Dedicated support staff provide 24/7 email support during your election.

-- Transparent voting – the poll administrators can see how each person votes.
+- Transparent voting – the election administrators can see how each person votes.

 - Fully transparent voting – everyone can see how each person votes – like a show of hands.

 - First-past-the-post, (FPTP) also known as plurality or simple majority voting.
-This means the candidate with the most votes wins.
+The candidate with the most votes wins.

 - Instant runoff voting (IRV).
 See STV below.

-- Single Transferable Vote (STV), preferential, ranked voting, proportional representation.
+- Single Transferable Vote (STV), preferential, Ranked Choice Voting, proportional representation.
+STV is a form of preferential voting that produces proportional representation in multi-seat elections.
+Preferences are transferred and distributed automatically to produce winners.
 Instant runoff is the special case of STV with one winner.
-STV is a form of preferential voting that produces proportional representation in multi-seat elections.
 Use optional or compulsory ranking of a set number of candidates.
-Preferences are transferred and distributed automatically to produce winners.
-Many switches to cater for variations in STV counting methods.
-BigPulse has extensive experience with STV.
+Learn more about STV.